 24 total rounds (8 reps per exercise, 2 minute rest between)

 If you need to get in and out of the gym, want to add muscle or improve your cardio, or simply test your fitness, Tabata workouts are the perfect solution.

-While Tabata intervals won’t make you a CrossFit Games competitor or the fittest person ever in four minutes per day, it will help you become a better, stronger, more fit athlete.
+While Tabata intervals won’t make you do a handstand on day one or make you a CrossFit Games competitor in four minutes per day, it will help you become a better, stronger, more fit athlete.

 Pick full body compound exercises that fit your goals and go as hard as you can.

 You’ll see just how much you can get done quickly.